curl/everything-curl/usingcurl/downloads/compression.md

 curl allows you to ask HTTP and HTTPS servers to provide compressed versions of the data and then perform automatic decompression of it on arrival.
-In situations where bandwidth is more limited than CPU this will help you receive more data in a shorter amount of time.
+In situations where bandwidth is more limited than CPU this helps you receive more data in a shorter amount of time.

 HTTP compression can be done using two different mechanisms, one which might